-There are a wide number of organisations who providing funding for projects in our region.
+There are a number of organisations who provide funding for projects in our region.

 Please note this list is not exhaustive, but if your organisation provides funding and would like to be included here please contact our team.

 The Acorn Foundation is a Charitable Trust operating in Tauranga.
 It was established in 2003, to encourage people to consider leaving a gift in their will to benefit the local community forever.
 People can also make gifts during their lifetime to build up their fund and maximise the tax rebates now available.

 ANZ New Zealand Staff Foundation

 The foundation supports charitable organisations whose work fulfils one or more of the following purposes: to assist in the promotion of financial literacy; to provide opportunities for all New Zealanders to achieve economic and social independence; to provide access to learning opportunities that prepare people for meaningful work and a high quality of life; to assist people working together to create viable and secure communities; to assist to conserve New Zealand's natural and historical resources.